wp-plugins/videonab/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-VideoNaab is the best way to add videos to WordPress.
+VideoNab is the best way to add videos to WordPress.
 Furthermore, VideoNab adds a fully responsive video stream to your website.

 == Description ==
 VideoNab is the best way to add videos to WordPress.
 Furthermore, VideoNab adds a fully responsive video stream to your website in a beautiful, organized list.
 Add any video directly from YouTube, and VideoNab will automatically place them anywhere on your site via a simple shortcode.
 The design is slick and created specifically to compliment any WordPress theme.